|

 N.Y.
 PREMIERE

-most of its passengers are lost at sea.
-While some of the
+of its passengers are lost at sea.
+While some

-survivors return to Bulgaria, the rest struggle on towards
+of the survivors return to Bulgaria, the rest

 Tuesday,